-The memories of an American-Mexican singer, Selena Quintanilla, are still vivid in our minds as they were 25 years ago.
+The memories of an American-Mexican singer, Selena Quintanilla, are still as vivid in our minds as they were 25 years ago.

 The lively and talented American soul, Selena Quintanilla-Perez was working on her English album, Dreaming of You, after the successful launch of her four Spanish-language albums across Latin America and Mexico.